The Black Dahlia (film): Filming

 De Palma initially intended to shoot the film in France.
 Production designer Dante Ferretti began designing sets for the film in Italy.
 Principal photography began on April 1, 2005, in Pernik and later Sofia, Bulgaria, at an estimated cost of $50 million.
 At the time, it was the most expensive film ever shot in the country.
 A standing set on the backlot of Nu Boyana Film Studios in Sofia was used to represent Leimert Park.

-Only a handful of exterior scenes were filmed in Los Angeles: MacArthur Park, Pantages Theatre (and adjoining bar The Frolic Room) at Hollywood and Vine, and the Alto-Nido Apartments are perhaps the most recognizable landmarks.
+Only a handful of exterior scenes were filmed in Los Angeles: MacArthur Park, Pantages Theatre (and adjoining bar The Frolic Room) at Hollywood and Vine and the Alto-Nido Apartments are perhaps the most recognizable landmarks.

-Stan Winston Studios designed some of the film's practical effects, including the prop dummy of Kirshner's corpse that appears early in the film; the dummy prop was publicly auctioned in June 2022.
+Stan Winston Studios designed some of the film's practical effects, including the prop dummy of Short's corpse that appears early in the film; the dummy prop was publicly auctioned in June 2022.
 Scenes from the 1928 film The Man Who Laughs also appear in the film.